Call Mon-Sun:

 • Myalgia, soreness in ligaments, tendons, soft connecting tissue 18,29

-**Alblowi’s study published in 2015 reported on the onset of tardive dyskinesia in a young woman who had been taking antipsychotic medication for 2 years.
-TD emerged when the dosage was reduced.
-Movement disorders can occur in 20 to 50% of persons on antipsychotic medication long-term.
-The symptoms may not go away even after completely stopping Zyprexa, according to the FDA drug label and other sources.5,20,21,20
+**Alblowi’s study published in 2015 reported on the onset of motor movement disorder in a young woman who had been taking antipsychotic medication for 2 years.
+These rare symptoms emerged when the dosage was reduced.
+Thankfully these symptoms are very rare.5,20,21,20

 Medical providers may have little expertise in navigating Zyprexa withdrawal.
 Antipsychotics are often prescribed at a time of crisis, leaving little time to consider the long-term side effects of Zyprexa that may be harmful.